ArcanaPath

 Yes or No?

-yes.
+Yes.
 The Lovers is a yes — especially for matters of the heart and for choices that genuinely align with your values.

 Card combinations